MohamedKiouaz/fps_highlights/ReadMe.md

 My dataset is not public for now but it will be in a near future.
 I'm currently working on a way to make it available to everyone.

 That being said, I play in french, high settings, 4K and record at 60fps.
+You and me probably don't have the same brightness either.
 In my dataset, there is a few images of my old 1080p setup, but most of them are from my current setup.
 This means that the images in my dataset are *probably* not compatible with your game settings.
 You will need to supplement the dataset with your own images.

+THAT BEING SAID, let's build a dataset together !
+Once you have sorted your own images, you can send them to me and I will add them to the dataset.
+This way, we can all benefit from a better dataset.

 ## Contributing